Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Step 2 – Market Research

-The assignment to buy goods or services can come from companies, managers or procurement managers themselves.
+The assignment to buy goods or services can come from companies, managers, or procurement managers themselves.
 More about that in step 3, but before a procurement manager starts procuring supplies, there must first be a need for the said supply.
-Therefore, it’s the procurement manager’s responsibility to recognize the need for supplies and to develop market research for the said supply.

-For example, an IT company has around 40 people coming in as new hires and there are only 20 computers for use.
-The procurement manager’s market research must have data and research that will help him/her in making sure he knows everything needed for buying additional computers for their growing company.
+The procurement manager’s market research must have data and research that will help him in making sure he knows everything needed for buying additional computers for the growing company.

 - Does the company have a current supplier?